Dynamics 365 Outlook App vs Client - What’s The Difference?

 We hope this article has helped to clear up any confusion between the two.
 Deciding on the Outlook Client or App boils down to what you need to do with the connection.
 For more information regarding how to get these products, software requirements, and how to install them, visit their respective deployment pages, here for the Outlook Client and here for the App.

-Syvantis Technologies Inc. is here to help your business with its digital transformation with products like Outlook, Dynamics 365, and more.
-Because we have consultants, not salespeople, you can ensure that you will get the rights products and support to help your business grow without having to deal with shady sales tactics.
+Syvantis Technologies Inc. is here to help your business with its digital transformation.
+Because we have consultants and not salespeople, you can ensure that you will get the right products and support to help your business grow without having to deal with shady sales tactics.
 Fill out the form below to schedule a call with one of our consultants, who will work with you to devise a custom plan for your organization.